 Depending on the need, assistive devices can cost hundreds or thousands of dollars.
 This provides an enormous barrier for those seeking more independence.
 Assistive Technology Services has access to a wide range of technology available for loan.
 Whether you want to try before you buy, or are just exploring your options, our device loan program is an excellent, no-risk way into the world of assistive technology.
 We are also capable of referring you to specific vendors that offer more permanent, low cost solutions as well.

 In many cases, our ATP’s can refurbish older technology to meet today’s standards.
 This helps us get low cost technology into the hands of the people that need it.
-If you are interested in donating used technology, please view our Technology Reutilization Wishlist (Insert link to PDF document) to see what kind of tech we are looking for and who you need to contact.

 Our Assistive Technology Professionals are experts in assistive devices.
 Come in for a demonstration of a particular device and flatten the learning curve in a low pressure, casual, friendly environment.
 We are here to help connect you to the technology you need.